abreen/Dungeon/README.md

 ## Extensibility

 At the moment, the server automatically constructs a boring universe for players to roam around in.
-In the future, I'll integrate a YAML parser into the server so that authors can write their own universes and play in them.
+I am in the process of building in a YAML parser so people can write their own game universes and load them into the server.
 This is what makes `Dungeon` a bit more flexible than any old text adventure game.

 I'll get around to authoring a small universe demoing the features that `Dungeon` has to offer.

-If you poke around, you could probably guess how to manually construct universes inside the `DungeonServer.java` file.
+## Dependencies

+The server uses [SnakeYAML][snakeyaml], a YAML parser for Java.
+The JAR file (version 1.12) is included in the `lib` directory.

-## Building
+## Building and running

 There's a small `build.xml` file for Apache Ant.
 As long as you have Ant installed, just run `ant` in the base directory.
 The default target should build all the classes to a directory called `classes`.

-You can start the server on port 4444 by specifying `ant server`.
-Then I recommend using a tool like `telnet` or `nc` to connect.
+To start the server, change to the top-level directory of the repository and run `java -cp classes:lib/* com.abreen.dungeon.DungeonServer`.
+The server will automatically look for a `config.yml` file under the `yaml` directory, from which it will take information like hostname, port, etc.
+If it finds no configuration file, it will ask for program arguments.